Katie Wong ’10

 Tesla Monson Ph.D. ’07

 My first introduction to human evolutionary studies was in classes with Professor Alan Mann in the Department of Anthropology at Princeton.
 After getting my BA in Anthropology in 2007, I moved out to California, and after considering medical school, I decided to complete a MA in Biological Anthropology at San Francisco State University (2012).
-More recently, I completed a PhD in Integrative Biology at the University of California, Berkeley (2017).
-Over the last year, I have been a postdoctoral researcher at UC Berkeley, studying the evolution of skeletal and dental variation in mammals, and teaching IB 35AC, Human Biological Variation.
-My research has taken me around the world to visit museum collections and present at conferences in places like Ethiopia, South Africa, Croatia, and across the United States.
+I went on to complete a PhD in Integrative Biology at the University of California, Berkeley (2017) and then a postdoctoral fellowship at UC Berkeley (2017-2018), studying the evolution of skeletal and dental variation in mammals and teaching IB 35AC, Human Biological Variation.
+During the last year (2018-2019), I lived in Switzerland, where I investigated dental variation and population movement in modern humans as a postdoctoral researcher at the Anthropology Institute in Zürich.
+This fall, I started as Assistant Professor of Anthropology at Western Washington University where I am directing my own lab, the Primate Evolution Lab at WWU.
+My research has taken me around the world to visit museum collections and present at conferences in places like Ethiopia, South Africa, Croatia, Portugal, the Czech Republic, and across the United States.
 While at Berkeley, I also hosted and produced a radio talk show, The Graduates on KALX 90.7 FM, highlighting graduate student research and promoting diversity in academia (2013-2018).
-In June, I will start a new postdoctoral research position at the Anthropology Institute in Zurich, Switzerland, investigating dental variation and population movement in modern humans.
+I am excited for the next stages of my journey as Assistant Professor, and I am currently recruiting MA students to come and work with me in biological anthropology.
+None of this could have been possible without my start in Anthro at Princeton!

 Tara Hariharan ’07